cheminfo/chemcalc-js/README.md

 __Examples__

 `Chemcalc.analyzeMF("CH3CH2Cl")` Retrieve a JSON containing the information about all the parts of this molecular formula.
 In this case there is only one part.
-`Chemcalc.analyzeMF("CH3CH2Cl",{isotopomers:"xy,jcamp",resolution:0.0001})` Retrieve a JSON containing the information for a molecular formula with a resolution of 0.0001 and calculate also the isotopomers as a jcamp and xy.
+`Chemcalc.analyzeMF("CH3CH2Cl",{isotopomers:"xy,jcamp",fwhm:0.0001})` Retrieve a JSON containing the information for a molecular formula with a FWHM of 0.0001 and calculate also the isotopomers as a jcamp and xy.
 `Chemcalc.analyzeMF("RuClH(CO)(PPh3)3")` MF containing groups (like "Ph") and parenthesis.
 `Chemcalc.analyzeMF("CuSO4.5H2O")` MF containing many parts.
 `Chemcalc.analyzeMF("{Ph,Me}Me")` MF containing a mixture of groups (like in combinatorial chemistry), ie 0.5PhMe+0.5MeMe.